 Fortunately, Natural Language Processing techniques and tools make it possible!

 In our paper titled Question Generation for Language Learning,

 Detmar Meurers and I discuss the different functions that questions play in language teaching and learning

-and exemplify how automatic question generation can support those uses.
+and give examples of how automatic question generation can support those uses.